LLNL/Curvallis/README.md

    - **--fit_type _fit_ _fit_ ...
 (Default: poly5)**

    Select an equation to fit to the data points for each region.
-For example, if you have three regions, --fit_type none poly5 birch3 would set no equation for the first region, poly5 for the second region, and birch3 for the third region.
+For example, if you have three regions, "--fit_type none poly5 birch3" would set no equation for the first region, "poly5" for the second region, and "birch3" for the third region.
 Regions are ordered from smallest to greatest x value.
-If a fit_type is not specified for any region, then the default poly5 equation will be used.
-This means if there are five regions, but only three fit types, the the last two regions will be set to poly5.
+If a fit type is not specified for any region, then the default "poly5" equation will be used.
+This means if there are five regions, but only three fit types, the the last two regions will be set to "poly5".
 The available equations are:
     anton, ap1, ap2, bardeen, birch2, birch3, birch4, ebirch3, ebirch4, emurnaghan, evinet, johnson, kumari, log, log2, murnaghan, none, poly1, poly2, poly3, poly4, poly5, poly6, poly7, poly8, poly9, poly10, poly11, poly12, sandiapc, shank, vinet, highp.
-    Options starting with an 'e' are energy equations, poly_n_ are nth degree polynomials, and the rest are pressure.
+    Options starting with an "e" are energy equations, "poly_n_" are nth degree polynomials, and the rest are pressure.
 Only some of these equations have been thoroughly tested to check if they work properly.
 These are: birch2, birch3, birch4, ebirch3, ebirch4, emurnaghan, evinet, murnaghan, none, all polys, vinet.
     When inputting this argument in a configuration file, make sure to enclose all options in brackets.

    - **--refine_fit _fit_ _fit_ ...
 (Default: none)**

-   Refine_fit fits a second equation to the existing fit type in order to more closely fit the data.
+   Fits a second equation to the existing fit type in order to more closely fit the data.
 It accomplishes this by taking the error between the data points and the fit type, and fitting another equation to the error.
 This new equation is then added to the original fit type.
 This argument works the same as "--fit_type".
 An equation must be selected for each region.
-This means if the region the user wants to add a refine_fit to isn't the first region, a refine fit must be specified for all regions before it.
-For example, if the user wants to add a refine fit to the third region, but no other regions, they would type: --refine_fit none none poly5.
+This means if the region the user wants to add a refine fit to a region that isn't the first region, a refine fit must be specified for all regions before it.
+For example, if the user wants to add a refine fit to the third region, but no other regions, they would type: "--refine_fit none none poly5".
 If there are more than three regions, the rest of the regions will be specified "none" by default.
 Available equations are:
     poly1, poly2, poly3, poly4, poly5, poly6, poly7, poly8, poly9, poly10, poly11, poly12, eseries4, eseries5, eseries6, eseries7, eseries8, eseries9, eseries10, eseries11, eseries12, eseries (same as eseries7), none, highp.

    - **--delta_p_guess _float_**

    Set an initial guess for the bulk modulus.
-This is another name for --k0_guess.
+This is another name for "--k0_guess".
 They both do the same thing.

    - **--k0_guess _float_**

    Set an initial guess for the bulk modulus.
-This is another name for --delta_p_guess.
+This is another name for "--delta_p_guess".
 They both do the same thing.

    - **--k0_prime_guess _float_**